 The Network also wishes to inspire research and joint research projects, publications and conferences; and promote the role and place of anthropology of childhood, children and youth in the public debate.

-The network has over 400 members, among whom are are many anthropologists labouring for the integration of the anthropology of children and youth into mainstream anthropology.
-While the network grew out of a Working Group based in the Netherlands, many European scholars have been involved from its inception.
-If you are interested to join the network, please contact the network convenors.
+The Network has over 400 members, most of them anthropologists laboring for the integration of the anthropology of childhood, children and youth into mainstream anthropology.
+If you are interested to join the network, please contact the Network convenors.

-Élodie Razy (Associate Professor, Université de Liège, Belgium) and Charles-Édouard de Suremain (Researcher, Institut de Recherche pour le Développement, France)
+Charles-Édouard de Suremain, Researcher, Institut de Recherche pour le Développement, France